Sound recording and reproduction: Early history

 The fairground organ, developed in 1892, used a system of accordion-folded punched cardboard books.
 The player piano, first demonstrated in 1876, used a punched paper scroll that could store a long piece of music.
-The most sophisticated of the piano rolls were "hand-played," meaning that they were duplicates from a master roll which had been created on a special piano, which punched holes in the master as a live performer played the song.
+The most sophisticated of the piano rolls were hand-played, meaning that they were duplicates from a master roll that had been created on a special piano, which punched holes in the master as a live performer played the song.
 Thus, the roll represented a recording of the actual performance of an individual, not just the more common method of punching the master roll through transcription of the sheet music.
 This technology to record a live performance onto a piano roll was not developed until 1904.
 Piano rolls were in continuous mass production from 1896 to 2008.
 A 1908 U.S. Supreme Court copyright case noted that, in 1902 alone, there were between 70,000 and 75,000 player pianos manufactured, and between 1,000,000 and 1,500,000 piano rolls produced.